toreserter/coinmarketcal/README.md

 # Coinmarketcal [![Gem Version](https://badge.fury.io/rb/coinmarketcal.svg)](https://badge.fury.io/rb/coinmarketcal)

-Unofficial gem for the CoinMarketCal API
+Unofficial gem for the CoinMarketCal API.

 CoinMarketCal is the economic calendar for the cryptocurrency market.
 Evidence-based and community-driven.

 ## Installation